A-Kotchian/MCF2023-EXAM/README.md

 - Starting Energy of a photon at 20km of altitude
 - The step of advancement in terms of X_0.
 The value must be between 0 and 1.

-Then the programm starts asking if the user wants to see 2 graphs:
+Then the program starts asking if the user wants to see graph of statistical analyses for 50000 generated photons in range 1-100 TeV:

-If the users wants to see the graphs, he needs to insert "_1_" else "_0_".
+If the users wants to see the graph, he needs to insert "_1_" else "_0_".

+At final the program will show the mean of the simulation for all 3 different angles.

 **HELP** :
-If you dont have any libraries follow this:
+If you don't have any libraries follow this:

 - Open the terminal
 - insert "_cd_ _<path\folder\of\directory>_"